Georgie Bainbridge BSc (Psych) Hons, MBPsS, UKCP, MBACP (Accred),

 Psychotherapy is a unique space unlike any other in your life where you can explore what you need to.
 By working within the therapeutic relationship we are able to gain an understanding of the way you relate to family, friends and work colleagues in the way that you do.
 We look for patterns repeating in these relationships.
 With knowledge of the patterns you can decide if you want to make changes to how you live and relate to the people closest to you.
 I offer a safe, confidential space.

 I am a qualified, accredited, relational, Integrative Psychodynamic Psychotherapist.
 I work with adults and adolescents from my private practice's based in London and Canterbury.
 I am registered and abide by the BPS, UKCP and BACP code of ethics.
-I am a member of the British Psychological Society, UKCP and I am an Accredited Member of the British Association of Counsellors and Psychotherapists.
+I am a member of the British Psychological Society, I am an Accredited Member of the British Association of Counsellors and Psychotherapists and the UKCP.

 My practice in Canterbury is easy to reach for clients coming from Ashford, Maidstone and Faversham as well as Canterbury and the outlying villages.
 Just off the A2 parking is easy in a pretty setting.

-My practice in London is easy to reach from either Oxford Circus or Bond Street tube station.
+The London clinic is easy to reach from either Oxford Circus or Bond Street tube station.
 Wimpole Street runs parallel to Harley Street and is a short walk from the tube.

 I have extensive experience having worked in a variety of settings: